Lockrose-Limited/lockrose-website/src/index.md

 lede: "Guiding complex projects through the realities of delivery"

 aside: |
-  <p class="alt-lede">Major projects rarely follow a straight line.
-We provide the experience and judgement needed to navigate complexity, overcome obstacles, and keep programmes moving forward.</p>
+  <p class="alt-lede">Major projects demand more than just process.
+We bring the experience and judgement to navigate complexity and protect the value your programme is built to deliver.</p>

 featureImage: ""
 featureImageCaption: ""